dude-with-the-long-username/wallhaven-automator/README.md

 - Favorite current desktop wallpaper into specific collections on wallhaven
 - Package as an executable & AUR package
 - save wallpaper for future favoriting if Internet connection is currently unavailable
+- When using `--manual`, exit the script when the browser is closed by the user